sustc-xylab/FUNpore/README.md

 The FUNpore_CONFIG contains the PATH for database required for FUNpore, this file should always be stored in the same directory with FUNpore.sh.

-Before runing FUNpore, users should modify FUNpore_config with their specific database PATH
+Before runing FUNpore, users should modify FUNpore_CONFIG with their specific database PATH

 ##### Tools supported out-of-the-box are